Serrulien/transloco-key-manager-bug-repro-marker-comment-prefixed/README.md

 Do `npm run i18n:find`

 The missing key nammed _ERR_ should not be detected as a key.
-See the comments in app.component.ts.
+See the comments in src/app/app.component.ts.

 ---